asgrim/mal/README.md

-MAL
+MAL - Mighty Asgrim's Library
 ----------------------------
-Mighty Asgrim's Library.
 Just a collection of lib classes for Zend Framework 1 I've made that sort of make my life easier.
-Some of them may actually overlap ZF built-in functionality, but these are mainly just me messing around!
+These are mainly just me messing around!

 Released under The BSD License (see LICENSE for details)

-INSTALLATION
+Installation
 ----------------------------
 1. Add `asgrim/mal` to your `composer.json`
 2. Run `php composer.phar update` or `php composer.phar install`